 Treatment will be guided by the type of pneumothorax and your symptoms, not by the size of the pneumothorax alone.

 If you don’t have any symptoms, and the pneumothorax is small, it might clear up on its own.
-You’ll probably have a repeat X-ray to check that it has cleared up.
-You might need medication if you’re in pain.
+You’ll probably have a repeat x-ray to check that it has cleared up.
+You might need medicine if you’re in pain.

 If you are significantly breathless, you’ll need treatment to have the trapped air removed.
 This is called aspiration and involves inserting a thin tube into the chest wall (using a local anaesthetic to numb the skin).

 If you have a pneumothorax, you are at risk of having another one.
 See your doctor straight away if you develop symptoms.
 It might be too dangerous to fly in an aeroplane.
 Before you travel, you will need clearance from your doctor.
 You should never go diving if you’ve had a pneumothorax.

 If you have had a spontaneous pneumothorax (PSP or SSP) previously, you might need treatment to prevent it happening again.
 It’s a good idea to talk to a lung specialist to discuss your treatment and prevention options.